pagopa-archive/io-infrastructure-live/utils/README.md

 ### Initialize the Azure infrastructure with az-init.sh

-The *az-init.sh* script initializes the Azure environment, creating the following:
+The *az-init.sh* script initializes the Azure environment, creating

-* An infrastructure dedicated resource group
+* A dedicated infrastructure resource group

-* An infrastructure vault where to save secrets
+* An infrastructure Azure Keyvault where to save secrets

 * A storage account and a storage container for Terraform (then saving the auto-generated secret of the storage account in the infrastructure vault)
-* A service profile with contributor role for Packer.
-The secret -saved as well in the infrastructure vault- is an auto-generated 20 chars password made of upper case and lower case letters, numbers and symbols.

-The script should be completely idempotent.
-As such, further runs will simply keep resources as they are, if already existing in the Azure subscription.
+The script should be idempotent.
+Further runs will simply keep resources as they are, if already existing in the Azure subscription.

-After the *.env* file has been sourced, to initialize the Azure account run:
+After the *.env* file has been sourced, initialize the Azure account running:

 ```shell
 source az-init.sh
 ```

->**NOTE** The script should be idempotent

 ### Export the environment variables with az-export.sh

-The *az-export.sh* script loads some values from the .env file and the Azure Active Directory, and some secrets from the populated infrastructure vault to allow Packer and Terraform to provision the infrastructure.
+The *az-export.sh* script loads some values from the .env file, from the Azure Active Directory, and some secrets from the infrastructure Keyvault to allow Terraform to provision the infrastructure.
 Values are exposed to the system as environment variables.

-After the *.env* file has been sourced, to export environment variables before using any other script, run:
+Before using any other script and after the *.env* file has been sourced, to export the environment variables run:

 ```shell
 source az-export.sh